YelenaMerzlyakova/ChoiceIDE/README.md

 ## Pros, cons and short overview

-Lets look at the next list of pros, cons and a table with their own sublists.
+Lets look at the next list of pros, cons and a small summary with their own sublists.

 ### 1. Pros